lun-4/lovr-rtsp/README.md

 local rtsp = require "rtsp"
 local stream = rtsp.open("rtsp://localhost:6969/some_stream")

--- blocks indefinitely in a loop of frame fetching rtsp.frameLoop(stream, myImage:getBlob():getPointer())
+-- blocks indefinitely in a loop of frame fetching to that myImage -- assumes myImage is rgb24.
+-- this is done because its a very hot path and i would rather have this -- big hot path be implemented natively instead of having to go through the -- lua<->native boundary (even though it might be pretty fast thanks to luajit) rtsp.frameLoop(stream, myImage:getBlob():getPointer())
 ```